raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

    plugboard_settings='')
 ```

+As we said, we'll be using reflector B for all of our programs.

 + Write another line of code to set the rotor start positions to the settings from the sheet.

 ```python